Jeff Probst: Career

 In January 2012, Probst was announced as director of his second feature film, coming-of-age story Kiss Me, starring John Corbett and Sarah Bolger, with production scheduled to begin in Los Angeles the following month.

 Probst hosted The Jeff Probst Show, a syndicated daytime talk show produced by CBS Television Distribution from September 2012 to May 2013.
 CBS did not pick up the show for a second season, citing low ratings.
 Between October 2012 and January 2014, Probst hosted the recurring Adult Swim special, "The Greatest Event in Television History," which consisted of remakes of 1980s TV show title sequences.

 In February 2013, Probst teamed up with Christopher Tebbetts to release the first of Scholastic's adventure series Stranded, aimed at middle school students, grades 4–6.
 It follows the story of Vanessa, Buzz, Carter, and Jane as they are left on a deserted island and forced to fend for themselves.
-It started out as a regular vacation but when a storm sets in, the kids are shipwrecked in the middle of the South Pacific without any parents.
+It started out as a regular vacation, but when a storm sets in, the kids are shipwrecked in the middle of the South Pacific without any parents.
 They must find a way to work together if they are ever to get off the island.
 Stranded is the first of the three-book series.

 In November 2013 and January 2014, Probst appeared as himself on the sitcom Two and a Half Men in two season 11 episodes, "Some Kind of Lesbian Zombie" and "Baseball.
 Boobs.
 Boobs.
 Baseball".

 In December 2016, Probst appeared as himself on the sitcom Life in Pieces, in the episode "Swim Survivor Zen Talk".

+Leading up to the launch of Paramount+, Probst himself would appear in his Survivor attire in the Paramount Expedition ad campaign alongside many of Paramount's owned IPs in the fictional Paramount Mountain.

 In October 2022, Probst appeared on Saturday Night Live in the season 48 episode hosted by Jack Harlow.
 He appeared in the "Joker Wedding" sketch.

+In January 2026, Probst appeared as a guest on season 2 of Beast Gamess fourth episode, a Survivor themed episode in which the 25 remaining contestants of the show competed to win a private island.
+Probst is the second ever guest to appear on the show, with Lil Yachty being the first one.